Dandeli – Home Of Malabar Pied Hornbill Bird

 Playful Hornbills at Dandeli

-Spotting cashew apple with nut and wild berries in their bill indicates their primary diets.
+Spotting cashew apples with nuts and wild berries in their bill indicates their primary diets.

 Cashew fruit in the beaks of Hornbill